 As Cammie has been brought up as a spy in training she’s incredibly intelligent but doesn’t have a clue about boys which just goes to show that no matter how old you are or how clever you are, girls are never going to figure out how the mind of the opposite sex works.
 Weirdly enough, I think that Cammie and I are fairly similar and I think that’s why I loved this book.

 In case you’re now thinking that I, too, am a spy a training, don’t be silly.
 I do; however, go to an all girls schools, full of incredibly intelligent students who know lots about everything, apart from boys.
-When I go out with boys, I lie to my parents and get my friends to cover for me and last of all, I have no idea how to be normal.
-I don’t particularly like reading books about characters that are too many years younger than me because I find their naivety a bit irritating but I could relate to a lot of the things that Cammie was going through (was having a bit of a boy crisis myself whilst reading this).
 This book is written from Cammie’s perspective so you see everything first hand and it’s rather funny reading all the thoughts that go through Cammie’s brain.

-All in all, this was a really good book, but it wasn’t as great as I imagined it would be.
-It’ll probably appeal to people in their mid teens as the main character is 15 years old and seems to be having a typical 15 year old crisis but maybe those of you who still haven’t figured out how to be ‘normal’ will find this interesting too.
 This book made me laugh out loud at some points and I guarantee you’ll fall in love with Cammie’s character.
 I actually found a lot of the advice given in this book or reading about the situations Cammie found herself in to be really helpful.
-It’s not like a life guide for teenagers or anything like that, but it’s full of relateable incidences that most people will enjoy reading about.
+It’s full of relatable incidences that most people will enjoy reading about.
 Although the first book was good, I am wondering what the heck Ally Carter could’ve possibly filled another four books with.
 I guess I’ll have to read them to find out, but I hope this series doesn’t fizzle out like so many other YA series I’ve read!